Looking after your emotional health

 Sharing parenting responsibilities with your child’s other parent can be difficult.
 You may each have a different style of parenting or different ideas about where your child should spend their time.
 The organisations below support parents who live apart and aim to help you to reach agreements about the arrangements for your child.

-If you are concerned that your child is troubled by something but is not telling you or you are worried by their behaviour there are services that can help you.
-You can find details of these in the Gingerbread factsheet Support for children and young people.
+If you are concerned that your child is troubled by something but is not telling you, or if you’re worried by their behaviour, there are services that can help you.
+Check out further information on our information page, Support for children and young people.

 0808 800 2222